Use 'Enter' for

 Leaving the direction of the neutrino unaltered by the electric field particle

-The following animation shows the model's electron, positron, 'neutral' particle, neutrino and particle of light interacting with the short and long electric field particles, the 01 input box lists the interactions for direct selection, the button start / stops the animation (any of the buttons can be used in pause mode)
+The following animation shows the model's electron, positron, 'neutral' particle, neutrino and particle of light interacting with the short and long electric field particles, the button lists the interactions for direct selection, the button steps through the interactions, the button start / stops the animation (any of the buttons can be used in pause mode)

 Electric Fields